dotnet/csharplang/proposals/extending-partial-methods.md

 ```

 The original motivation for this feature was source generation in the form of
 designer generated code.
-Users were constantly editting the generated code
+Users were constantly editing the generated code
 because they wanted to hook some aspect of the generated code.
 Most notably
 parts of the Windows Forms startup process, after components were initialized.